glibsonoran/Plush-for-ComfyUI/README.md

 *Artist (default True): Whether to include a “style of” statement with the name of an artist that exemplifies the style you’ve chosen.
 Style Prompt is better at depicting the chosen style if this is set to True.

 *Max_elements (default 10)*:  The maximum number of descriptive elements for ChatGPT to include in its generated prompt.
 Stable Diffusion gives the highest weighting to text at the beginning of the prompt, and the weighting falls off from there.
 There’s definitely a point where long wordy SD prompts result in diminishing returns.
+This input lets you limit the length of your prompt.
 The range here is from 3 to 20.
 I think 6 to 10 works about the best.

 *Style_info (default false)*:  If this is set to true, Style Prompt will send a second request to ChatGPT to provide a description of the chosen style, historical information about it, and information on some of the most influential artists in that style.